argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 Try the usage of gitk, git bash, git cli, git GUI, GitHub Desktop with examples.

-## Understand the meaning of what happens when working on a branch.
+## Understand the meaning of what happens when working on a different branch.
 "The working tree and the index are updated to match the branch".
 "All new commits will be added to the tip of this branch."